said96dev/uml-digram-editor/README.md

 3. sequence diagram logic

 - the sequence diagram logic is not correct (missig the lifeline Node with the activeline and stopped method.)

+# DONE

+1. remove cards form Landingpage of diagrams that are not supported
+2. add Framer motion to the Landingpage
+3. add Featurs Pages (export ,local-storage ,layout, design)

+# Todo

+1. Toast Shadcnui replace With Sonner Toast.
+2. Autmatical Save in the loaclstorage.
+3. Active Tab Styling Bug
+4. Review all content und description in FeatuersPage
+5. Integrate Resend with Form
+6. Action Tabs in der Editor haven currently no effect.
+7. Back Navigation in Editor